yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

     **Using a AWS KMS CMK**:
       On upload, KMS returns a DEK (plaintext and ciphertext to keep with the data) Ciphertext uploaded as metadata

- -> At-rest encryption
+  - At-rest encryption (server-side)
-  SSE-S3: uses S3-managed key
+      **SSE-S3**: uses S3-managed key
-    add x-amz-server-side-encryption request header to upload request bucket policies can require all objects to use SSE by requiring that header *x-amz-server-side-encryption: AES256*
+        add x-amz-server-side-encryption request header to upload request bucket policies can require all objects to use SSE by requiring that header `x-amz-server-side-encryption: AES256`
-  SSE-KMS: uses KMS-managed keys
+      **SSE-KMS**: uses KMS-managed keys
         allows to separate roles
         better auditing of access to data
-    *x-amz-server-side-encryption: ams:kms*
+        `x-amz-server-side-encryption: ams:kms`
-  SSE-C: customer manages the keys
+      **SSE-C**: customer manages the keys
 - S3 Versioning:
   Versions are full versions of new objects - NOT incremental
 - S3 Events: